 Where to Sleep

 Hotel Giraffe, 365 Park Ave S // We met up at the Hotel Giraffe after separate but equally long days.
 We kicked back in the lobby enjoying yet another LHC complimentary wine & cheese reception and seriously wondering why every hotel isn’t doing this.
-It was the perfect introduction to our home for the night, and because we were exhausted, we decided to order in and relax in our huge suite over looking Park Avenue.
+It was the perfect introduction to our home for the night.
+Because we were exhausted, we decided to order in and relax in our huge suite over looking Park Avenue.

 Photos via the Hotel Giraffe

-When we say “huge suite,” we’re not even using New York hyperbole… the room itself was larger than our Upper East Side apartments, which both elated and depressed us.
-Luckily, we forgot all about it by the time we opened up the double doors and stood on the Juliet balcony, watching the city hustle and bustle around below us.
+When we say “huge suite,” we’re not even using New York hyperbole.
+The room itself was larger than our Upper East Side apartments, which both elated and depressed us.
+Luckily, we forgot all about it by the time we opened up the double doors.
+We stood on the Juliet balcony, watching the city hustle and bustle around below us.

 Photos via the Hotel Giraffe